Helium hydride ion: Isotopologues

 The masses in each row above are not equal, though, because the binding energies in the nuclei are different.

 Neutral molecule

 Unlike the helium hydride ion, the neutral helium hydride molecule HeH is not stable in the ground state.
 However, it does exist in an excited state as an excimer (HeH*), and its spectrum was first observed in the mid-1980s.

 The neutral molecule is the first entry in the Gmelin database.

 Chemical properties and reactions

 Preparation

-Since HeH+ cannot be stored in any usable form, its chemistry must be studied by forming it in situ.
+Since HeH+ reacts with every substance, it cannot be stored in any container.
+As a result, its chemistry must be studied by creating it in situ.

-Reactions with organic substances, for example, can be studied by creating a tritium derivative of the desired organic compound.
-Decay of tritium to 3He+ followed by its extraction of a hydrogen atom yields 3HeH+ which is then surrounded by the organic material and will in turn react.
+Reactions with organic substances can be studied by substituting hydrogen in the desired organic compound with tritium.
+The decay of tritium to 3He+ followed by its extraction of a hydrogen atom from the compound yields 3HeH+, which is then surrounded by the organic material and will in turn react.